 Since 2010 Louise has worked in the private sector as a Clinical Case Manager, holding a caseload of clients whose needs cover the whole spectrum of impairment including highly complex medical and psychosocial presentations.

 In 2004 she qualified as a Registered Intermediary and is accredited by the Ministry of Justice to work with vulnerable witnesses in this role as part of the Witness Intermediary Scheme.
 Her expertise and skills are also sought within the criminal justice system to facilitate communication with vulnerable defendants.
 In January 2016 she became the first Intermediary to facilitate communication with a vulnerable claimant during a civil trial.
+Louise has trained new Intermediaries and also assists to train the Police on working with vulnerable witnesses.
+Furthermore, she has spoken at numerous conferences on the topic of Intermediaries and other special measures for vulnerable people within the Courts.

 Louise is very proud to be a Trustee and Professional Advisor to Headway Preston and Chorley.
 Furthermore, she holds professional registration with the Health Professions Council and the British Association of Occupational Therapists, and is a member of The British Association of Brain Injury Case Managers.